mstratman/masfx.io/pages/practice/how_to_solder/practice_and_experiment.md

 Solder more joints, but this time don't apply heat for long enough, or only heat the resistor lead, or only heat the pad.
 Experiment to see what happens.

-Solder all the resistors to the board and learn to recognize when the solder...
+Solder all the resistors to the circuit board and learn to recognize when the solder...

 - is flowing freely, and when you feel resistance because it's not yet hot enough
 - has flowed across the pad